ahopkins/sanic-session/docs/source/configuration.rst

     Storage keys will take the format of `prefix+<session_id>`.
 Specify the prefix here.
 **sessioncookie** (bool, optional):
     If enabled the browser will be instructed to delete the cookie when the browser is closed.
 This is done by omitting the `max-age` and `expires` headers when sending the cookie.
 The `expiry` configuration option will still be honored on the server side.
 This is option is disabled by default.
+**samesite** (str, optional):
+    One of 'strict' or 'lax'.
+Defaults to None  https://www.owasp.org/index.php/SameSite

 **Example 1:**